skokielibrary/spl-content/_content/lynnanne/books-movies--more--book-discussions--book-kits.markdown

 - Single copies of the books in the kit cannot be checked out.
 - There is a daily late fee of $.25 a day for a kit returned after the due date, and fines will also be charged for lost or damaged materials.

 Interested?
-Broswe our list of kits [encore search for book discussion kits] and place a hold in our catalog.
+Broswe the list of kits [encore search for book discussion kits] and place a hold for the one that caught your eye.
 Questions?
-Please contact the Readers' Services Desk at 847.673.7774 by phone, or via email at askrs@skokielibrary.info.
+Please contact the Readers' Services Desk at 847.673.7774 or at askrs@skokielibrary.info.